I need human help to enter verification code (office hours only)

 Purchasing a Yahrzeit Plaque

-Please note that the deadline to have a plaque ordered and installed in time for Shabbat Shuvah has already passed (it was Tuesday, August 1).
+The deadline to have a plaque ordered and installed in time for this year's Shabbat Shuvah service has now passed.

 Purchasing Prayerbooks